pympk/Use-GitHub-and-Git-in-VScode/README.md

 # Use GitHub and Git in VScode

 These are my notes while learning to use GitHub and Git in VScode.
-I have copied some of the references and links verbatim to make it easier for me to read, and avoid switching between my notes and the webpages linked to the references.
+I have copied some of the references and links verbatim to make it easier for me to read, and avoid switching between my notes and the web pages linked to the references.

 ### References